martinwheatman/JusTalk/README.md

 If there's anyone out there in webland who knows a bit about manifests and can make this work on Firefox (etc.), please feel free to get in touch/fix.
 - you'll need to manually allow the microphone access to each page you visit.
+- this is experimental in that the source code may change widely as the extension develops.
+- Radio buttons and checkboxes are still to be completed.